Saivineeth147/LLM-Compass/README.md

 # Welcome to LLM Compass

-A curated list of Large Language Model (LLM) repositories, tutorials, papers, datasets, tools, and communities for research and development.
+## The ultimate collection of resources for building, evaluating, and mastering Large Language Models.
 ---

 ## 📚 Libraries & Frameworks